TerryToupi/ORbitGFX_PlayGround/README.md

 git submodule update --init
 ```

-after that fill free to use CMake to build the project
+after that feel free to use CMake to build the project